LorenzoCorbella74/my-front-end-framework/README.md

 ### TODO
 - [ ] Event bus: shared state management
 - [ ] queue for multiple data changes triggering only one rerendering of the specific component
-- [ ] onDestroy hook
-- [ ] Error handler and error messages and debug mode
+- [ ] Global Error handler and error messages and debug mode

 ## BUGS
 - data reactivity on objects shared among different components

 # Documentation